GitHub Enterprise Cloud - Enterprise Managed Users

 Copy the resulting token to a safe location.

-After you have set a password for this account and generated your SCIM token, navigate to your enterprise settings by clicking your GitHub user portrait in the top right of GitHub.com, select Your enterprise, click the Settings link, then click Authentication security.
+After you have set a password for this account and generated your SCIM token, navigate to your enterprise settings by clicking your GitHub user portrait in the top right of GitHub.com, select Your enterprise

 On this page:

-• In Sign on URL, input the SSO URL (Redirect) entry from the SAML provider you created.
+, input the SSO URL (Redirect) entry from the SAML provider you created. - For

-• For Public certificate, paste the full signing certificate into this field.
+, paste the full signing certificate into this field. - Verify that the

 You will now be prompted to save your SAML recovery codes, these will be necessary if you need to disable or change your SAML settings, so keep them safe!